Vis viva: Overview

 was conserved.
-He called this quantity the vis viva or "living force" of the system.
+Leibniz called this very quantity the vis viva or "living force" of the system.
 The principle represented an accurate statement of the conservation of kinetic energy in elastic collisions that was independent of the conservation of momentum.

 However, many physicists at the time were unaware of this fact and, instead, were influenced by the prestige of Sir Isaac Newton in England and of René Descartes in France, both of whom advanced the conservation of momentum as a guiding principle.
 Thus the momentum:

 was held by the rival camp to be the conserved vis viva.
 It was largely engineers such as John Smeaton, Peter Ewart, Karl Holtzmann, Gustave-Adolphe Hirn and Marc Seguin who objected that conservation of momentum alone was not adequate for practical calculation and who made use of Leibniz's principle.
 The principle was also championed by some chemists such as William Hyde Wollaston.

 The French mathematician Émilie du Châtelet, who had a sound grasp of Newtonian mechanics, developed Leibniz's concept and, combining it with the observations of Willem 's Gravesande, showed that vis viva was dependent on the square of the velocities.

 Members of the academic establishment such as John Playfair were quick to point out that kinetic energy is clearly not conserved.
 This is obvious to a modern analysis based on the second law of thermodynamics, but in the 18th and 19th centuries, the fate of the lost energy was still unknown.
 Gradually it came to be suspected that the heat inevitably generated by motion was another form of vis viva.
 In 1783, Antoine Lavoisier and Pierre-Simon Laplace reviewed the two competing theories of vis viva and caloric theory.
 Count Rumford's 1798 observations of heat generation during the boring of cannons added more weight to the view that mechanical motion could be converted into heat.
 Vis viva began to be known as energy after Thomas Young first used the term in 1807.

 The recalibration of vis viva to include the coefficient of a half, namely:

 was largely the result of the work of Gaspard-Gustave Coriolis and Jean-Victor Poncelet over the period 1819–1839, although the present-day definition can occasionally be found earlier (e.g., in Daniel Bernoulli's texts).
 The former called it the quantité de travail (quantity of work) and the latter, travail mécanique (mechanical work) and both championed its use in engineering calculation.